-The Members agree to pass on the obligation to abide by the principles contained in this Code to their distributors and agents.
+The Members agree to pass on the obligation to abide by the principles contained in the COCIR Code to third parties, such as their distributors, agents, commissionaires and other representatives.

-If a Member discovers a violation by a distributor or other representative, the Member must take appropriate action against that third party.
+If a Member discovers a violation by a third party, the Member must take appropriate action against that third party.